Swendsen-Wang Algorithm on the Mean-Field Potts Model: Basic rapid mixing results

 It remains to show \eqref{eq:x1xiy1yi}.
 Consider the configuration $X_0$.
 W.l.o.g. we may assume that color 1 induces the largest color class in $X_0$, so that the assumption $\|\alphab(X_0) - \m\|_\infty\leq Ln^{-1/2}$ translates into

-From this, we have that color 1 is supercritical in the coloring step of the SW-dynamics, while the colors $2,\hdots,q$ subcritical.
+From this, we have that color 1 is supercritical in the coloring step of the SW dynamics, while the colors $2,\hdots,q$ subcritical (since it holds that $aB>1$ and $bB<1$ by Lemmas~\ref{lehehe} and~\ref{lem:halfopen}).
 Let $C_1,C_2,\hdots$ be the components in decreasing order of size after performing the percolation step in $X_0$ and note that $C_1=C_{1,X}$.
 We have

 for some absolute constant $K>0$.
-To see this, use the bound in Lemma~\ref{lem:supercritical} and equation \eqref{eq:variancesuper} for the (supercritical) color class 1 and Lemma~\ref{lemia1} Item~\ref{it:sub} for each of the (subcritical) color classes $2,\hdots,q$.
+To see this, use the bound in Lemma~\ref{lem:supercritical} and equation \eqref{eq:variancesuper} for the (supercritical) color class 1 and Item~\ref{it:sub} of Lemma~\ref{lemia1} for each of the (subcritical) color classes $2,\hdots,q$.
 By Markov's inequality (and restricting our attention to components other than the isolated vertices $\{v_1,\hdots,v_{Cn}\}$) we obtain that with probability $\Theta(1)$ it holds that

 for some absolute constant $K'>0$.
 Now, for $i=1,\hdots,q$ let $J_i$ be the number of vertices colored with $i$ among the vertices other than $v_1,\hdots,v_{Cn}$ and those that belonged to the component $C_{1,X}$.
 Note that